PacktPublishing/Data-Structures-and-Algorithms-with-the-CPP-STL/README.md

-# Data-Structures-and-Algorithms-in-C-.
+# Data-Structures-and-Algorithms-with-CPP-STL.
-Data Structures and Algorithms in C++, Published by Packt
+Data Structures and Algorithms with CPP STL, Published by Packt